I want to install a Graphical User Interface (GUI) in my Amazon EC2 instance running Amazon Linux 2. How do I do this?

 To define MATE for all users:

 To define MATE for the current user only (ec2-user):

 echo "/usr/bin/mate-session" > ~/.Xclients && chmod +x ~/.Xclients

 sudo yum install tigervnc-server

 2. Configure a VNC-specific password containing 6 to 8 characters for this user.
-You also have the option to configure a secondary view-only password in this step:
+When asked if you want to enter a view-only password, press "n".

-To always start the VNC Server at boot time:
+Enter the following commands to always start the VNC Server at boot time.

 sudo cp /lib/systemd/system/vncserver@.service /etc/systemd/system/vncserver@.service